eesyuen09/tp/docs/DeveloperGuide.md

 **Use case: Add a performance note**

 **MSS**
-1. Tutor requests to add a performance note for a student on a given date.
+1. Tutor requests to add a performance note for a student on a specific date for a specific class.
 2. Tuto adds the performance note for the student.
-3. Tuto shows a success message.
+3. Tuto shows a success message indicating the note has been added.

    Use case ends.

 **Extensions**
 * 1a.
 The provided student ID does not match any existing student.

   * 1a1.
-Tuto shows an error message.
+Tuto shows an error message indicating student not found.

     Use case ends.

 * 1b.
-The command format is invalid.
+The command format is invalid (e.g. missing prefixes).

   * 1b1.
 Tuto shows an error message with the correct usage format.

     Use case ends.

 * 1c.
-Performance note exceeds character limit.
+The student ID format is invalid.

   * 1c1.
-Tuto shows an error message indicating character limit.
+Tuto shows an error message indicating invalid student ID format.

     Use case ends.

 * 1d.
-A performance note for the student on the given date already exists.
+The specified class tag does not exist.

   * 1d1.
+Tuto shows an error message indicating class tag not found.

+    Use case ends.

+* 1e.
+The specified class tag is not assigned to the student.

+  * 1e1.
+Tuto shows an error message indicating class tag not assigned to student.

+    Use case ends.

+* 1f.
+The provided date fails validation.

+    * 1f1.
+The date is in the future.

+        * 1f1a.
+Tuto shows an error message indicating date cannot be in the future.

+          Use case ends.

+    * 1f2.
+The date format is earlier than the student's enrolment month.

+        * 1f2a.
+Tuto shows an error message indicating date cannot be before enrolment month.

+            Use case ends.

+    * 1f3.
+The date does not correspond to a real calendar day (e.g. 30th February).

+        * 1f3a.
+Tuto shows an error message indicating invalid date.

+            Use case ends.

+* 1g.
+Performance note exceeds the 200-character limit.

+  * 1g1.
+Tuto shows an error message indicating character limit.

+    Use case ends.

+* 1h.
+A performance note already exists for the same student on the same date for the same class.

+  * 1h1.
 Tuto shows an error message.

     Use case ends.

 **Use case: View performance notes of a student**

 **MSS**